stjude/learngenomics.dev/docs/01-biological-foundations/01-cells-genomes-dna-chromosomes.md

 ### Physical Structure

-In plants and animals, DNA is broken up into a number of large sequences called **chromosomes** which are paired and tucked into the nucleus.
-Each chromosome is composed of two DNA molecules (one from your father and one from your mother) and packaging proteins, or **histones**, that keep the DNA string neatly wound and help control which gene products are made in a given cell.
-For humans, there are normally 22 **autosomes** (chromosomes shared by both sexes) and a pair of sex chromosomes (XX for females or XY for males).
+In plants and animals, DNA is broken up into a number of large sequences called **chromosomes** that are tucked into the nucleus.
+Chromosomes typically come in pairs (one from your father and one from your mother) and are wrapped around proteins called **histones**.
+These histones keep the DNA string tightly packaged and help control which gene products are made in a given cell.
+For humans, there are normally 22 pairs of **autosomes** (chromosomes shared by both sexes) and a pair of sex chromosomes (XX for females or XY for males), totaling 23 pairs of chromosomes.
 Autosomes are numbered from 1 to 22 based on size, arranged from largest to smallest.
 The full set of chromosomes makes up the genome.

 ## Conclusion